entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2016), Character 265; Brazeau *et al*.
 (2023), Character 270.

-> Castiello (2018):"Removed as equivalent to Castiello (2018), character 145."

-> I checked it and think that it is duplicate with Castiello (2018), character 194 (character 212 here) not Castiello (2018), character 145 (character 349 here).

 717. Number of branchiostegal rays per side: (0) 10 or more; (1) 2-7; (2) one.

 > King *et al*.
 (2016), Character 281; Brazeau *et al*.
 (2023), Character 271.

-> This character was removed by Castiello (2018) as the states number are arbitrary and thus character formulation is ambiguous.

 718. Cheek plates fragmented into many small plates: (0) absent; (1) present.